Poverty in San Francisco

 Poverty among residents of San Francisco is reported by the American Community Survey (ACS).
 Poverty statistics are calculated using a set of Census Bureau dollar value thresholds that vary by family size and composition (and age, for individuals living alone) to determine who is in poverty.

-An estimated 10.1 percent of all San Francisco residents were in poverty in 2016.
+An estimated 10.1 percent of San Francisco residents were in poverty in 2016.
 The charts below show poverty status by age, race ,and sex.
 Use the filters above the chart to change what is displayed.

 How San Francisco is Performing

 According to the American Communities Survey (ACS) 1-year estimates for 2007 through 2016, 10.1 percent of San Franciscans were in poverty in 2016.
-This rate is down from 12.3 percent in 2015.
+This poverty rate is down from 12.3 percent in 2015.
 An estimated 9 percent of children under 18 were below the poverty level, compared with 12 percent of people 65 years old and over.
 Women still experience poverty at a higher than men, on average, though that gap has been shrinking.
 Poverty in San Francisco also shows disparities across race, with Black and African American residents experiencing poverty at nearly three times the average rate.

 Learn more about San Francisco's residents including demographics, income distribution, housing stats, and more.